For information regarding missing teeth, refer to the following:

 Patients missing multiple teeth in a single arch may be difficult or impossible to treat with clear aligners.

 If you submit a case with missing anterior teeth, we will fill those gaps with simulated teeth on our model.

 This creates pontic voids in the aligner, which you can optionally fill with composite to enhance the cosmetic appearance of the teeth.
-(Please note that we don't create the actual pontics ourselves.
-We do however offer a nice pontic paint available for purchase in our online store.)
+(Please note that we don't create the actual pontics ourselves.)

 If you submit a case with missing posterior teeth, our models are built with a small bar across the gap.
 This bridge reinforces the aligner and keeps the gap open until the end of treatment, at which point you would typically fill the gap with a dental bridge.